AFRY Criti

 The AFRY Criti tool offers various criticality classification applications:

-- Equipment Criticality Classification is the most efficient method for prioritising equipment based on their criticality, providing vital information for maintenance optimisation.
+- Equipment Criticality Classification is the most efficient method for prioritizing equipment based on their criticality, providing vital information for maintenance optimization.

-- Spare Part Criticality Classification extends the analysis to optimise spare part policies.
+- Spare Part Criticality Classification extends the analysis to optimize spare part policies.

 - Process Safety Criticality Classification can be made separately or included in other criticality classifications.
 The Finnish Safety and Chemicals Agency (Tukes) requires the identification of equipment critical for process safety.

 - Hazard and Operability Study (HAZOP) can be used as a source data for criticality classifications.
-The AFRY Criti tool minimises manual work by supporting HAZOP analyses and sharing information between separate analyses.
+The AFRY Criti tool minimizes manual work by supporting HAZOP analyses and sharing information between separate analyses.

 - Failure Modes, Effects and Criticality Analysis (FMECA) / Failure Modes and Effects Analysis (FMEA) is a tool to plan and compare potential improvements to the maintenance of the equipment identified as critical in other analyses.
 AFRY Criti supports FMECA/FMEA analyses, reducing manual work when sharing information between separate analyses.